-Every year, public education pours vast amounts of money into self-congratulatory reports and public communications designed to strengthen and maintain a favorable image.
-Smaller school districts have staff dedicated to external communications and larger ones host entire external communications offices.
-Their goal is to inform, but they highlight successes and favorable events while minimizing anything that would detract from a positive image.
-The result is that most local communities are selectively bathed in a stream of positive messaging and exposed to little that would suggest a need for heightened concern.
+Every year, public schools pour vast amounts of money into self-congratulatory reports and public communications designed to build and maintain a favorable image.
+Smaller school districts have staff designated as communications specialists and larger ones host entire public relations offices.
+Many are members of a national organization with hundreds of members: The National School Public Relations Association.
+Their role is to inform the public but they selectively highlight successes and favorable events while minimizing anything that would detract from a district’s positive image.
+As a result of their efforts, most local communities are selectively bathed in a stream of positive messaging and exposed to little that would suggest a need for better schooling.

 Education Consumers Foundation